jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

 gsutil acl ch -u AllUsers:R gs://$BUCKET_NAME/main.wasm
 ```

 The URL where the uploaded file is available is: `http://BUCKET_NAME.storage.googleapis.com/OBJECT_NAME`.
-For example `http://wasm-bucket.storage.googleapis.com/main.wasm`.
+For example, `http://wasm-bucket.storage.googleapis.com/main.wasm`.

 We can now create the EnvoyFilter resource that tells Envoy where to download the extension as well as where to inject it (make sure you update the `uri` field with your bucket URI):